 Lectures: Tuesdays and Thursdays, 10:00 - 11:50 am in Biology 134.

-Linux as a computational platform (NSCI 580A4) or a familiarity with UNIX/Linux and working from the command line.
+Linux as a computational platform (DSCI 510) or a familiarity with UNIX/Linux and working from the command line.

 There is no textbook for this course.
 Reading assignment are papers describing the techniques used in the course.

-Your grade for this course will be based on assignments, weekly quizzes, and a final exam.
+Your grade for this course will be based on assignments, readings, a notebook assignment, and a final exam.
 The percentages are as follows:

 The calculation of the final letter grade will be made as follows: